lak-sh-man/flask-restapi-notes/03-Sql-Alchemy/00-Explaination/01-Basics (without __init__())/EXPLANATION.md

 ```

 ## ⚠️ EXPLANATION-3
-- After declaring the object, before adding & commiting the data, <br>
 - For sam to come and access its instance attributes sam.name and sam.age, these data are previously read, so they can be printed
 - But when sam tries to access its instance attribute sam.id, none will be printed because, id for each
 initiated object is a primary key and can only be created after adding and commiting the data and they are auto incremental
 - Which means after adding and commiting the data only, SQLAlchemy internally assigns the keyword arguments to the respective attributes **self.id** behind the scenes
 - Where this **self.id** is stored in local memory and stays as long as the file is running

 ```python
 print(sam.id)                      # print None